pfertyk/blog/content/004-clean-code-in-tests.md

 ## Summary

 These were just some examples I have found while working on different projects.
-I hope that this post will help you deal with similar problems in your code.
+I hope that this post will help you with solving similar problems in your code.
+Also, if you encountered a code quality issue that I missed, please let me know.